belovetech/Nairalink/release/auth-release.md

-# How CHANGELOG is setup for this project
+# How CHANGELOG is setup for the auth project

 ## Installing dependencies